 What is Bezafibrate?

-Bezafibrate, also known as Bezalip, is a drug commonly used to lower the levels of fats (lipids) in the blood, such as cholesterol.
+Bezafibrate, also known as Bezalip or Befizal, is a drug commonly used to lower the levels of fats (lipids) in the blood, such as cholesterol.
 Some research studies have suggested that Bezafibrate can improve mitochondrial function within cells by increasing mitochondrial biogenesis (the process by which cells change the size and shape of their mitochondria).

 How does it work?